my work

 Spiritual Sex in an Increasingly Virtual World

-Here is a 2011 Huffington Post column on the virtues of “spiritual sex.”
-This essay is based on conversations with Suzie Heumann of tantra.com.
-Though Suzie was the author of record, she graciously credited me at the end of the article.
+A Huffington Post column on the virtues of “spiritual sex.”
+(Though Suzie Heumann, formerly of tantra.com, was the author of record, she graciously credited me at the end of the article.)